SahilTChaudhary/Compact-Foldable-Treadmill/README.md

 **Work Done**

 * Designed the CAD model using SolidWorks
-* Calculated the applied Impulse Load and Failure Load, and conducted Static Structural Analysis using Ansys
 * Designed a folding mechanism for the treadmill by folding the deck in half for easy storage
-* The Treadmill is a manual one aimed at walking, with an inclination of 15° to facilitate easy movement
-* The Treadmill can withstand a load of 120kg, with a Factor of Safety of 6
+* Conducted Static Structural Analysis and Rigid Body Dynamics study using Ansys
+* Static Structural Analysis was conducted considering Bearing Loads, Direct Force and Joint Moment
+* Induced Stress, Total Deformation and Fatigue Life were determined
+* The analyses were done using two materials - Carbon Steel and Aluminium Alloy.

 <img src='/Treadmill/Images/Rendered Image.png'>